Sharads-work/business-insights-sql/README.md

-# business-insights-sql
+# manual-japanese-cars-sql-project
 8 real-world business questions answered using SQL

-# Manual Japanese Cars Business Insights (SQL Project)
+## Project Overview

-This project simulates a car dealership business focused on selling old Japanese-made manual transmission cars, newly.
-It showcases SQL skills by answering key business questions using a normalized dataset.
+This project simulates a car dealership specializing in newly selling older Japanese manual transmission cars due to the rise of EVs and fall of gasoline vehicles.
+It showcases SQL skills by answering business-critical questions through a cleaned and normalized dataset.

 ## Project Objective

 To demonstrate SQL proficiency through realistic business queries about Japanese manual cars — including performance analysis, trim comparisons, engine reuse, and fuel efficiency.

+## Data Overview

+- Source: Custom-made dataset in Excel; collected from multiple sources like Edmunds, Cars, & Cars and Drivers
+- Years covered: 1995–2012
+- Focus: Manual transmission trims only
+- Automatic trims are included for context but excluded from analysis due to business mission

+## Data Cleaning Summary

+- Removed duplicates
+- Normalized trim and model info into separate tables
+- Filled in missing or repeated curb weights where possible
+- Only included **manual transmission** cars for analysis
+- Filtered out automatic transmissions to align with the company’s manual-only focus.

 ## Business Questions Answered

-1. List trims with MPG above the fleet average
+1. List all trims with MPG above the fleet average MPG.
-2. Identify the best power-to-weight trim for each model
+2. Which trim of each model offers the best Horsepower-to-Curb Weight ratio?
-3. Categorize trims based on horsepower per weight
+3. Categorize trims by power-to-weight ratio.
-4. Find the oldest and fastest trim of each model
+4. We'd like to advertise our fastest and oldest cars, one from each model to show off our variety.
-5. Detect trims with duplicate names but different specs
+5. Are there any duplicate trim names with the same model/year but different specs?
-6. Determine if trims reuse engines across multiple years
+6. Do any trims ever use multiple engines across different years?
-7. Highlight trims with the best MPG when they were first released
+7. Which trims had the highest combined MPG in their launch year?
-8. List trims with better-than-average MPG-to-performance ratios

-## File Structure

-- `manual_japanese_cars_queries.sql`: Contains all 8 SQL queries answering the business questions above
+8. Which trims had a performance-to-MPG ratio higher than the average across all years?

 ## Technologies Used